-Issues will be assessed for priority (high, medium and low).
+Issues will be assessed for priority (high, medium and low) as reflected in the Issue's title.
 High priority issues will be addressed with an action plan with due dates for resolution.
 Immediate Project Owner visibility of emerging and unresolved issues is expected.